School TypeAll ThroughInspection RatingGoodGender

-A Special Educational Needs coordinator will be joining the school in September 2016.
-The school will also be adding to its overall non-academic support through the addition of a School Councillor and Careers advisor in the new academic year.
+A Special Educational Needs coordinator joined the school in September 2016.
+The school also added to its overall non-academic support through the addition of a School Councillor and Careers advisor in the same academic year.

 In addition to the strong academic and support focus within the school, the Principal has placed an equally strong focus on community involvement.
 Parents are encouraged to be actively involved with school life and take part in a range of Parental events including Sports Days, celebrations for Mothers’ Day, Back to School events and Parent evenings.
 Consideration is being given to the addition of a Parents’ Council as the school grows.

 Rated Band B, Grade 4 in the first ADEC inspection report on the new site (in 2015), the school was praised for providing securely satisfactory academic achievement across almost all subjects, the quality of the building and resources, the care and support provided for those students with special educational needs and a strong positive ethos where students are well cared for.

 The strongly integrated leadership team that shares a common vision for high standards and sustained growth, the celebration of the culture and traditions of the UAE across the school and the focused language development programme were also singled out for positive comment.

 This is a busy school with engaged staff and students, provided with very good facilities.
 It is very evident when visiting Al Yasat School, that the can-do attitude of the school’s Principal and her very clear belief that her students are capable of great things, is having an extremely positive impact of the students who attend the school.